johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 <!--\begin {pause}-->

 A 52 page handbook
-:	printed double-sided on A4 paper, folded, stapled and trimmed to produce A5 booklets, of approximately 48 pages, with a single-colour printed cover, can be produced for the equivalent of approximately $2.
+:	printed double-sided on A4 paper, folded, stapled and trimmed to produce A5 booklets, of approximately 48 pages, with a single-colour printed cover, can be produced in African contexts for the equivalent of approximately $2.

 An agency organising republication
 :	on behalf of a number of other organisations could provide the most economical model, potentially allowing the agency to subsidise the cost of handbooks to the economically poorest.